-It’s completely untrue that the ketogenic diet is a low-fiber diet.
+It’s a myth that the ketogenic diet is synonymous with a low-fiber diet.

-You can actually fit a tremendous amount of fiber into your keto diet…but that doesn’t necessarily mean you should.
+While you can fit a tremendous amount of fiber into your keto diet, that doesn’t necessarily mean you should.

-Along with the foods on the list in this article, any food with a 1-to-1 or lower ratio of net carbs to fiber is a fantastic choice to keep your fiber intake sufficiently high and stay in ketosis.
+Along with the foods on this list, any food with a 1:1 or lower ratio of net carbs to fiber is a solid choice to keep your fiber intake sufficiently high and stay in ketosis.